 Customer Experience vs. User Journey: Influencing the Path to Purchase

+Understanding why your customers will payHere’s what your customers do want: an end-to-end frictionless and personal experience.
+Your customers crave convenience and emotional connection. navigate user experience.
 Today, 89% of companies believe competition will center on the basis of customer experience, according to Gartner.
 For brands to win on the customer-obsessed frontlines, enterprises have to learn to think like the customer.

 - Whether the customer achieved his or her goal.